ishani2202/Covid19_Dashboard/README.md

 - **Worldwide Overview**: Get a global summary of the pandemic and track daily cases and deaths.

 ### 🚀 Live Demo:
-Check out the live version of the dashboard [here](https://your-streamlit-app-url) (replace with your actual URL).
+Check out the live version of the dashboard [here](https://covid19dashboardx.streamlit.app/)

 ### 💻 Technologies Used:
 - **Streamlit**: For creating the interactive web interface.